Connor-Shen/Data_Science_Template/pytorch/pytorch-template.md

 ```

 Step 4.
-Normalize the data of {Selected column name} using Min-Max Scaling and split it into training and testing sets with test size being {Test Size}.
+Normalize the data of {Selected column name} using {Scaling} and split it into training and testing sets with test size being {Test Size}.
 ```python

 ```